8 min readUpdated

 • V-Ray lights (VRayLight, VRaySun, VRayIES, mesh lights)

-• Physical cameras with f-stop, shutter speed, ISO, DOF
+• Physical cameras with f-stop, shutter, ISO, DOF

 • Per-camera overrides and post-processing settings